-In an ideal world, the process of buying a property abroad would be a methodical and systematic business, carried out with all the analysis, planning and skillful execution of a military operation.
+In an ideal world, the process of buying a property abroad would be a methodical and systematic business.

 In the real world, it too often starts out as an impulse decision, driven by emotional rather than rational considerations, and muddled through in blissful ignorance.